SweeXordious/containers_from_scratch/README.md

 # Containers from scratch
-Using linux namespaces to isolate processes
+Use of linux namespaces to isolate processes.

 # How to build
 ### Requirements